 Property management is not all about that, however.
 In the case of subdivisions, gated communities, condominium residences, and the like, it is also the job of a property administrator to create a cohesive and welcoming community.

 Moreover, they have to ensure the security of renters.
-The applicant screening is only one step.
+Applicant screening is only one step.
 When making certain that only recognized and authorized individuals enter private premises, they need to set up security procedures to prevent malicious persons from getting in.
 Thus, they can keep the tenants and the properties safe.
-If you’re looking for a tool to help you optimize property management, you can check out this Spacewell IWMS review page to learn about the product’s features, benefits, and pricing, among others.
+If you’re looking for a technology tool to help you optimize property management, you can check out this Spacewell IWMS review page to learn about the product’s features, benefits, and pricing, among others.